 - Remove the ham from the oven.

-- Reheat the remaining hot glaze.
+- Reheat the remaining glaze stovetop or in the microwave.

 - Remove foil and parchment and then liberally brush the ham with the remaining glaze.
 You’ll have some run-off with the glaze, but just keep dousing it until it’s gone.